alexhuynh0530/Election_Analysis/README.md

 ### Purpose

-This is an anlayis of an election audit of the results for the US Congressional precinct in Colorado.
-Using python to automate the task, we reported the total amount of votes, total number of votes for each candidate, the percentage of votes for each candidate, and the winner of the election based on the popular vote.
+This is an analysis of an election audit of the results for the US Congressional precinct in Colorado.
+Using python to automate the task, we reported the total number of votes, total number of votes for each candidate, the percentage of votes for each candidate, and the winner of the election based on the popular vote.
 In addition, we report the voter turnout for each county, percentage of votes from each county, and the county with the highest turnout.

 ## Results